Edge precoloring extension of hypercubes: Proof of Theorem

 The case when all precolored edges are in $H_1$, and the case when $H_1$ and $H_2$ both contain at most $d-2$ precolored edges can be dealt with exactly as in Case 2 of the proof of Lemma \ref{lem:twocolors}.
 Hence, we assume that $H_1$ contains exactly $d-1$ precolored edges.
 We shall assume that $e_2$ is the precolored edge of $H_2$, $e_1$ is the edge of $H_1$ corresponding to $e_2$, and that there is no edge colored $d$ under $\varphi$.

 If the restriction of $\varphi$ to $H_1$ is extendable to a $(d-1)$-edge coloring of $H_1$, then since the same holds for the restriction of $\varphi$ to $H_2$, $\varphi$ is extendable to a $d$-edge coloring of $Q_d$; so assume that the restriction of $\varphi$ to $H_1$ is not extendable.
-Since at least three distinct colors appear under $\varphi$, this implies that there is a vertex $u$ incident to $k$ precolored edges and every edge incident with $u$ in $H_1$, which is not precolored, is adjacent to an edge precolored by some color $c_1$.
+Since at least three distinct colors appear under $\varphi$, this implies that